Venkatchavan/SDSRH/README.md

 ## Topics and Software Engineering techniques

-### Git
+### 1 .Git
 usage of GitHub for the whole project [Git](https://github.com/Venkatchavan/SDSRH/commits/main)

-### UML
+### 2. UML
 UML Diagramm  (Class,Activity Diagram and UseCase Diagrams for the project with Edlich's Fund) [UML](https://github.com/Venkatchavan/SDSRH/tree/develop/UML%20Diagrams)

-### Requirement Analysis
+### 3. Requirement Analysis

+A. **Patient Information Management:**
-a)Add Patient Record:The system must provide a form to input and store patient details, including BU number, name, age, phone number, and hospital.
+   - **Description:** The system must allow users to input and manage patient information, including BU number, name, and age.
+B. **Search Functionality:**

-b)Search Patients:Users should be able to search for patients based on BU number or name.
+   - **Description:** Users should be able to search for patient details using their BU number.

-c)Remove Patient Record:Authorized users should have the ability to remove patient records by specifying the BU number.

-d)Display Patients:Users should be able to view a list of all patients in the system.

-e)Add Vaccination Record:The system must support the addition of vaccination records with details such as Aadhaar number, name, age, gender, phone number, and address.

-f) View Vaccination Records:Users should be able to view a list of all vaccination records in the system.

-g)Search Vaccination Records: Users should have the ability to search for vaccination records by name.

-h)Book Vaccination Slots:The system must allow users to book available vaccination slots with specified start and end times.

-i)Sort Vaccination Slots:Users should be able to sort vaccination slots based on start times.

-j)View Vaccination Statistics:Users should be able to check the number of vaccinated people and available slots.
+C. **IDE Integration:**
+   - **Description:** The system needs to seamlessly integrate with PyCharm, providing convenient shortcuts for development tasks.
+D. **Optimized Build Process:**
+   - **Description:** The build process should be optimized for minimal code compilation time to ensure efficient development.
+E. **SonarCloud Integration:**
+   - **Description:** Integrate SonarCloud for continuous code quality checks, providing insights into project metrics.

+These requirements ensure effective patient data management, convenient development workflows, and a focus on code quality throughout the development process.

+### 4. Analysis

+"Thorough analysis encompasses defining a patient-centric scope, identifying stakeholders, mitigating risks, ensuring compliance, integrating seamlessly, and evaluating technical feasibility, budget, scalability, and market differentiation, setting the stage for a robust Patient Management System."

+### 5. DDD

+"Employing Domain-Driven Design principles, the project aligns business goals and technical implementation, fostering a modular, decoupled architecture to enhance flexibility, scalability, and maintainability in developing an innovative Patient Management System."

-## Metrices
+## 6. Metrices
 Creation of SonarCloud account and connecting to repository (with advanced settings) for metric badges:

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Venkatchavan_SDSRH&metric=alert_status)](https://sonarcloud.io/dashboard?id=Venkatchavan_SDSRH)